Coronavirus News: Suffolk County, Long Island cases "moving in the wrong direction"

 The county recorded 102 positive cases on Tuesday - a 2% increase.

+"I think it is an example of why it is critically important that we remain vigilant," Bellone said.

-Ten of those cases were Ocean Beach lifeguards.
+Another 10 cases are Ocean Beach lifeguards.
 Each of these individuals is now at home under quarantine.

 Officials do not believe they contracted the virus while on duty, but more likely during gatherings with fellow lifeguards on off hours.